Inventors-Hub/SwarmChat/README.md

 - **Behavior Tree Generator**:

-  - DeepSeek leverages a Llama-based model to dynamically generate behavior trees in XML format.
+  - `Falcon3-10B-Instruct-BehaviorTree` model to dynamically generate behavior trees in XML format.
   - Automatically extracts available behaviors from the SwarmAgent class and constructs a detailed prompt using a predefined XML template.
   - Generates and saves new behavior tree configurations (updating tree.xml) based on user-specified tasks.